 What can neurodiversity bring to the workplace?

-While it varies from person to person, neurodiversity recruitment can lead to a host of unique skills.
+While it varies from person to person, recruiting neurodiverse staff can bring a host of unique skills.
 Neurodiverse employees may excel at:

 - Spotting trends and patterns